firebolt-db/godocs/docs/Guides/working-with-indexes/using-primary-indexes.md

 * The addition of `asset_id` won’t accelerate this particular query, but adding it is not detrimental.
 * Although `event_type` has low cardinality, because it’s contained in the `WHERE` clause, adding it to the primary index has some benefit.

-### Example&mdash;using columns

-Columns are most often used in a primary index to:

-* Accommodate functions that alter column values.
-* Calculate hash values for columns that contain long strings.
+### Example&mdash; query optimization using primary indexes for transformed column values

+You can include columns inside primary indexes to:

+* Optimize query performance by organizing data based on frequently filtered or joined columns.
+* Improve lookup efficiency for large datasets.

+The following example shows how to optimize queries using primary indexes that include transformed column values.

 #### Step 1&mdash;create the fact table with the column in the index
 {: .no_toc}

-The example DDL below creates a fact table similar to the one earlier in this section.
-However, it adds the `upper_playerid` column.
-The table creates this column to store the result of an `UPPER` function that upper-cases `playerid` values during the `INSERT INTO` operation.
+The following code example creates a fact table with an `upper_playerid` column, which stores the result of an `UPPER` function that upper-cases `playerid` values during the `INSERT INTO` operation.

 The `PRIMARY INDEX` clause uses the `upper_playerid` column because that column is used in analytics queries.